Disney is backlash for trademarking ‘Hakuna Matata’

-Disney is being backlashed for its trademark on the Swahili phase ‘Hakuna Matata’.
-We are in love with Lion king and Disney but this trademark is also not going down well with us.
-The term first appeared in the Disney’s 1994 film The Lion King, and it is a eastern and southern African sweet term that means “no worries’.
+Disney is backlash for its trademark on the Swahili phase ‘Hakuna Matata’.
+We are in love with the Lion King and Disney.
+The term first appeared in the Disney’s 1994 film The Lion King means “no worries’.

-As per the on record statement from Deadline, Zimbabwean activist Shelton Mpala has started this online petition and has asked Disney to relinquish its trademark on the phrase.
+Zimbabwean activist Shelton Mpala has started an online petition and has asked Disney to relinquish its trademark on the phrase.

-While we respect Disney as an entertainment institution responsible for creating many of our childhood memories, the decision to trademark ‘Hakuna Matata’ is predicated purely on greed and is an insult not only the spirit of the Swahili people but also, Africa as a whole,” Mpala wrote in the Change.org petition.
+we respect Disney as an entertainment institution responsible for creating many of our childhood memories.
+The trademark ‘Hakuna Matata’ is purely on greed.
+This trademark not only insults the spirit of the Swahili people but also, Africa as a whole.
 The trademark hurts the feeling of Swahili people and overall the people of Africa.
+Mpala wrote in the Change.org petition.

 1994 Disney had applied for the title to make it intersect with the release of the animated film whose hit song of the same title popularized the phrase in the English speaking nations.